PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

   can normally start your device using a short press of the button (1-2 seconds).

+## IMPORTANT !
+Store your individual VCOM voltage now!

+Each eink (ebc) panel must be operated with a specific biasing voltage, the so-called VCOM voltage.
+At this point, we do not have the capabilities to measure this voltage on a given PineNote.
+Therefore, it is important to read out the factory-set vcom voltage once and note it down.
+You probably won't need it in the future, but this could be relevant in case you manage to overwrite the provided u-boot boot loader and accidently flash a boot loader that overwrites the VCOM voltage.

+You can ready out the vcom voltage by executing the following command in a shell (either in GNOME, using the UART console, or via ssh):

+	cat /sys/module/tps65185_regulator/drivers/i2c\:tps65185/3-0068/regulator/regulator.29/microvolts

+!!!info

+	Efforts are ongoing to create linux drivers that allow (re-)measurement of the VCOM voltage.
+Ask the chat for more information.

 ### WiFi & Bluetooth

 The PineNote can be connected to WiFi by using the menu in the top right hand